nhathoatran/SSpinJa/README.md

 ### a) The input of the tool contains three files, including:
 1. A process model which is written in modeling language (this language is based on Promela with some extensions for the scheduling policy);
 1. A process description (in DSL) which defines the attributes of the process;
-1. A scheduler description (in DSL) which speci fies the scheduling policy.
+1. A scheduler description (in DSL) which specifies the scheduling policy.

 ### b) Perform the verifying and analyzing task as follows: